Meditation for Nurses

 Mindfulness meditation is selectively controlling one’s attention and accepting any thought, emotion, or sensation that arises without judgment or control [3].

 Transcendental meditation (TM) originated in India in the 1950s and was popularized by celebrities such as the Beatles in the 1960s and 1970s.
-TM is a meditation practice taught by a certified instructor, where you repeat a mantra sound with closed eyes for 15-20 minutes twice a day [3].
+TM is a meditation practice taught by a certified instructor.
+In it, you repeat a mantra sound with closed eyes for 15-20 minutes twice a day [3].
 Instead of focusing inward, this meditation expands the mind outward toward the universe and the collective human experience of being.

 Loving-kindness meditation (LKM) is derived from Buddhist ideology that focuses on sending love, compassion, and positive thoughts to oneself and others [13].
 Even if you are not a practicing Buddhist, you could still benefit from LKM, especially if you lack empathy and compassion in your life or workplace.
 Loving-kindness meditation can aid positive self-talk, reduce distressing thoughts, and promote emotional regulation [11].
 As compassion and empathy are pillars of nursing, LKM could be a beneficial practice to cultivate meaningful connections with patients and coworkers.